A Lesson to Learn: NIO Inc. (NIO)

 CLSA gave a rating of “Buy” to NIO, setting the target price at $50 in the report published on April 23rd of the current year.

-Volatility was left at 3.83%, however, over the last 30 days, the volatility rate increased by 3.39%, as shares surge +3.36% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.74% lower at present.
+Volatility was left at 3.71%, however, over the last 30 days, the volatility rate increased by 2.99%, as shares sank -7.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.00% lower at present.

 Stock Fundamentals for NIO